filak/IIPImage-on-Windows/README.md

-# IIPImage on Windows 64-bit with OpenJPEG, PNG and Memcached support
+# IIPImage on Windows 64-bit with OpenJPEG and Memcached support
 Build [IIPImage server](https://github.com/ruven/iipsrv) and install it with Apache on Windows

 For feedback please use the [Issues](https://github.com/filak/IIPImage-on-Windows/issues).